 #3.
 Make a mess in the kitchen

-I love to cook but I don't always take the time during the school year to cook with the kids.
+I love to cook, but I don't always take the time during the school year to cook with the kids.
 But tweens love to get involved in the kitchen!
-That's why this summer I signed us up for the Kids Cook Real Food online course (affiliate link)!
+Not sure where to begin with your kids?
+Then try this Kids Cook Real Food online course (affiliate link)!

 #4.
 Summer fun idea: Get all crafty